yume-chan/ya-webadb/packages/struct/README.md

 ```
 </details>

-To workaround this issue, these methods have an extra `_typescriptType` parameter, to let you specify a generic parameter, without pass all other generic arguments manually.
+To workaround this issue, these methods have an extra `_typescriptType` parameter, to let you specify a generic parameter, without passing all other generic arguments manually.
 The actual value of `_typescriptType` argument is never used, so you can pass any value, as long as it has the correct type, including values produced by this `placeholder` method.

 **With that said, I don't expect you to specify any generic arguments manually when using this library.**